franck-romano/hinout/README.md

 // yourLogger.info() will now be used as logging function
 ```
-Returns an intance of `Hinout`
+Returns an instance of `Hinout`

 ### What is missing ?
 This project is in its early stage, so feel free to contribute ! :)

 - [ ] Blacklist some target host
-- [ ] Logging payload and response of an HTTP request
+- [X] Logging payload and response of an HTTP request
 - [X] Add timestamp in logs
 - [X] Add elapsed time of request in logs
 - [X] Support for HTTPS requests